 The air-flow system is innovative.
 It prevents the building up of heat when running the tool.
 That makes the rotary tool operate smoothly and quietly.

 Motor brushes extend the life of the tool.
-You are allowed to replace them when they are no longer efficient due to wearing down.
-The speed gives maximum performance, and the motor makes it a powerful tool.
+You can replace them when they are no longer efficient due to wearing down.
+The speed gives maximum performance, making the motor a powerful tool.
 Precision describes the rotary tool.

 The Dremel 3000 has a speed variance of 5,000 to 32,000 rotations per minute.
 You adjust the speed depending on the applications you are using and the material you are working on.